-The training has been updated for remote hands-on participation.
-Each attendee will receive a hardware pack worth over 300 USD shipped to you in advance (please register as soon as possible!).
-The hardware includes among others Proxmark 3, Chameleon Tiny, a rooted Android smartphone, BLE sniffer, BLE dedicated training device and Raspberry Pi (details below).
-With the specially arranged setup (simulated, working exactly like real NFC and BLE devices), participants will be able to perform hands-on practical exercises remotely – BLE analysis (sniffing, intercepting), cloning and cracking multiple kinds of proximity cards, analysing BLE or NFC mobile applications – not only during training but also any time later.
+The training has been prepared for remote hands-on participation.
+Each attendee will receive a hardware pack of 200 USD value, shipped in advance (please register as soon as possible!).
+The hardware includes among others a preconfigured Android smartphone, BLE sniffer, BLE dedicated training device and Raspberry Pi (details below).
+With the specially arranged setup, participants will be able to perform hands-on practical exercises not only during virtual session but also any time later.

 The new BLE hardware-less HackMe will be showcased during BlackHat EU 2020 Arsenal session.

 During upcoming HITB Cyberweek 2020’s 2 hour virtual hands-on lab “introduction to Bluetooth Low Energy security”, a new BLE HackMe will be introduced.
 It is an educational application which simulates various BLE devices to interact with, running on a standard Windows 10 computer (no special hardware required).
 In a series of tasks to solve you will get familiar with BLE advertisements, beacons, connections, take control over BLE smart bulb, reverse-engineer the communication protocol, brute force passwords, and hack real smart lock.
 An Android phone which will connect to the simulated device is recommended for solving the tasks.